rspec/rspec-rails/README.md

 TL;DR of which is that we support currently supported versions of Rails, and will issue a major version change when removing older versions from support.

-**Note** Rails 7.1 is supported by the Rails team until October 2025, and thus `rspec-rails` will support bug fixes for this version in the `7-2-maintenance` branch until that time.

 Accordingly you should use:

 * **[`rspec-rails` 8.x][]** for Rails 8.0 or 7.2.